-You may know that the Library for the Blind and Physically Handicapped offers a handful of audio magazines by mail, but did you know that our patrons are eligible for a service that has over 500 daily newspapers across the country, and 70 magazines?
+You may know that the Library of Accessible Media for Pennsylvanians offers a handful of audio magazines by mail, but did you know that our patrons are eligible for a service that has over 500 daily newspapers across the country, and 70 magazines?
 This is through the National Federation of the Blind NEWSLINE service.

 Patrons can call in to hear their local daily newspapers and magazines read over the phone!

 Here are some details about how to use Newsline: